localstack-samples/localstack-on-eks/README.md

 export FARGATE_WORKLOAD=0
 # Create the namespace and the Fargate profile.
 make aws-create-fargate-profile NS_NUM=$FARGATE_WORKLOAD
-# Apply CoreDNS patch so that CoreDNS points to the Localstack service.
-make patch-coredns NS_NUM=$FARGATE_WORKLOAD
 ```

 Now let's create a namespace `ls1` of whose resources are deployed on EC2 nodes: